JLSteenwyk/PhyKIT/docs/change_log/index.rst

 Major changes to PhyKIT are summarized here.

+**1.12.6**: relative composition variability is now adapted for calculating compositional biases in individual taxa.
+The new function in rcvt (relative composition variability, taxon).

 **1.12.4**: calculations of pairwise identity in alignment now supports excluding pairwise combinations with gaps.